Skip to content

 Configuration#

-The installed packages for Apache web server, PHP and MariaDB already supply configuration files.
-It is recommended to save changed settings in separate files instead of adjusting the already existing configuration files.
-Otherwise, any differences to the existing files would be pointed out or even overwritten during each package upgrade.
-The settings of the default configuration are supplemented or overwritten by user-defined settings.
+The installed packages for Apache Webserver, PHP and MariaDB already come with configuration files.
+It is recommended to store different settings in separate files instead of adapting the existing configuration files.
+Each time you upgrade the package, the different settings will be changed or overwritten.
+The settings of the standard configuration will be supplemented or overwritten by the user-defined ones.

 PHP#

-First of all, a new file is created and filled with the required settings:
+First a new file is created and filled with the necessary settings:

 1